manycore-com/Inboxbooster-Mailer/README-SINGLE-DOCKER.md

 Content of dkim-example.com.pub is put in the DNS, and dkim-example.com.pem is used by the Transformer module to sign the mails.

-You must under no circumstances use these files in production!
+You must under no circumstance use these provided files in production!
 Please regenerate them for each of your domains.

 ## Mail Headers
 The Mailer needs some [custom headers](README-HEADERS.md) in the mails